© AaronAmat | Getty Images

 Multiple sclerosis is a long-term (chronic disease) of the brain and spinal cord that usually starts in the early adult years and lasts for a lifetime.
 Unlike cancer or Alzheimer’s disease that have predictable progression and stages, MS has types of disease.
 These types describe how MS may progress.
 However, even within these types, the progression is different for different people.
 The type of MS someone has may change over time.
 Some people with MS have a mild form of the disease throughout their life and some have a course that gets progressively worse.

-Most MS experts describe four types of MS. In all types of MS, the disease is caused by a person’s defense system – their immune system – attacking their central nervous system, which is the brain and spinal cord.
+Most MS experts describe four types of MS, not stages.
+In all types of MS, the disease is caused by a person’s defense system – their immune system – attacking their central nervous system, which is the brain and spinal cord.

 The attacks take the form of inflammation, which causes the symptoms of MS. In most cases, the symptoms go away between attacks of MS, called remissions.
 Over time, the attacks usually come back, called relapses.
 A relapse may leave permanent damage to nerve cells and the protective lining around nerve cells.
 This damage results in symptoms that remain between attacks: